JOguino/RBPi_Clock_Weather_Station/README.md

 ## What's Next?
 How to improve.
 ### External Sensors
+#### Temperature/Humidity/Pressure Sensor
 Because the temperatures are so close to the processor, they heat up causing inaccurate results.
 Arduino code has been uploaded that uses exteral processor (an Arduino Uno in this case), to allow for the sesnsors to be further away from non-environmental affecting elements.
 The sensor data will be sent from the Arduino to the Raspberry Pi
+#### Real time clock
+Internet will not always be avaialbe, therefore having a Real Time Clock module will be nice to keep time incase the NTP protocol cant be implemented.

 #### Hardware Used for Arduino version
  * Raspberry Pi 3 B+ (comes with the following)
      * Wifi module